 Gardening for Absolute Beginners

-Do you dream of pulling carrots from the garden with your toddler and laughing with your 8-year-old as tomato juice squirts everywhere when you bite into your amazing home grown tomatoes…but you have no idea how to begin?
+Do you dream of pulling carrots from the garden with your toddler or laughing with your 8-year-old as you bite into an amazing, home grown tomatoes…but you have no idea how to begin?
 This brief intro to gardening will help get you started this spring with a little less fear and trepidation.

 On top of the obvious benefits of having fresh healthy food at your fingertips and knowing exactly under what conditions your food has been grown, it can bring you closer to nature, to your family and to your community.
 Gardening can also literally make you happier being in direct contact with certain organisms in the soil!

 One of the beautiful things about growing your own food is that you know exactly what has been done to it (or NOT done!).
 Growing without sprays and synthetic fertilizers isn’t hard, it just takes a mental shift to thinking about your garden as a holistic system rather than a collection of plants, and not expecting things to always look like they do in the grocery store.

 Yes, it’s all about that base!
 Focus first on what’s going on below ground rather than what’s happening above ground.
 The key to organic gardening is healthy soil.
 If the soil is healthy and full of life the plants will be healthy and strong and able to fend off most diseases and pests.
 Weak plants actually attract pests!
 Add compost on a yearly basis and use a straw or leaf mulch to protect the soil, add structure, retain moisture and release nutrients over time.